Search the Health Library

 Certainly, prior clinical experience in the United States is preferred.
 However, candidates can be accepted into the program without previous U.S. clinical training.

 We do not have a minimum score requirement.
 Every application is considered on an individual basis.
 However, most candidates selected for interviews have a score of 200 or better and have passed on their first try.

 The Johns Hopkins University School of Medicine supports the use of the ECFMG sponsored J-1 for clinical trainees.
 We do not offer H-1B1 visas, except to foreign nationals who are graduates of U.S. medical schools.

 No. Due to the unique longitudinal curriculum, all trainees can only enter our program in the PGY1 position.

 We offer both preliminary and research positions.
 Preliminary positions are open to candidates usually going into Dermatology, Ophthalmology, Radiology or Neurology residency programs here at Hopkins.

 Yes.
 We have an innovative combined internal medicine - pediatrics residency program.
 For detailed information please visit:

-For 2012 Match, we will be conducting interviews on the following dates:
+For March 2016 match, we will be conducting interviews on the following dates:

 Our NRMP number is: 1242140C0